 In the Prep and the Lower School, accommodation for tests and internal exams are implemented at the school’s discretion following advice in an Educational Psychologist report or information relating to a diagnosed learning difficulty.

-In Year 9, all students are screened, regardless of any diagnosed difficulty, to assess any area which may require investigation and to support any application to JCQ for exam access arrangements for external examinations e.g., GCSE or A level.
+In Year 9, all students are screened, regardless of any diagnosed difficulty, to assess any area that may require investigation and to support any application to JCQ for exam access arrangements for external examinations.
 Applications are made to JCQ early in Year 10.
 Exam access arrangements are overseen by the SENDco and the Specialist Assessor.